Overview

 Use compound models exactly how you would use normal models:

-When used inside a gizmo pipeline, an analyzer can filter or decorate results in-flight.
+When used inside a gizmo pipeline, analyzers can filter or decorate results in-flight.
+They can also accumulate state across frames for multi-frame analysis, with cleanup handled in the finalize()

 , ,